jcervas/teaching/2025-2026/class-cmu-2025-84-355/readme.md

   Active engagement in lectures and labs.
 - **Weekly Lab Assignments** – 50%
   Hands-on data analysis exercises using real election datasets.
-- **Midterm Project** – 10%
+- **Data Journalism Project** – 10%
-  An analysis of a historical U.S. election using data to help tell the story.
+  Produce a data-driven news story that investigates a significant trend, pattern, or issue in electoral processes.
 - **Policy Proposal or Data Journalism Project** – 10%
   Develop a policy proposal that addresses a specific issue in the electoral process.